tifa365/wfs-explorer.hamburg/README.md

 - GeoJSON Export: The dataset can be exported as a GeoJSON file using the widely supported WGS 84 projection (EPSG:4326), enabling seamless integration into other applications.

+- CSV Export: The dataset can be exported as a CSV file without the geometries.
+This can be helpful if you are only interested in the data attributes.

 - Direct URL Access: The WFS Explorer supports loading datasets via URL parameters.
 When a specific WFS URL is passed to the tool, the corresponding dataset is automatically loaded—ideal for embedding into other websites or workflows.

 ### About Web Feature Service (WFS)